-You are required to complete a Self-Assessment Report at least one week in advance of this event.
+Prior to meeting the Research Studies Panel, you are required to provide an update of work to date, as well as plans for the next phase of your studies.
+You will do this by completing / updating your Research and Professional Development Plan (Report) (link here) at least one week in advance of this event.
 Supervisors will be required to confirm the accuracy of your report and/or to note any discrepancies or missing information.
-They will then submit the report and tutorial report forms to the Research Office prior to the meeting.
+They will then submit the report and tutorial report forms to the Research Studies Panel prior to the meeting.

-Where the work undertaken in the previous year is insufficient or does not meet the standards required, the Annual Progress Review panel may set additional work to be completed and then reviewed by your supervisors before progression into the next phase of study is permitted.
-For instance, an Annual Progress Review that takes place in June may set a deadline in September for this additional work.
+Where the work undertaken in the previous year is insufficient or does not meet the standards required, the Research Studies Panel may set additional work to be completed and then reviewed by your supervisors before progression into the next phase of study is permitted.
+For instance, an Research Studies Panel meeting that takes place in June may set a deadline in September for this additional work.